Impersonation

 Introduction

-Impersonation allows administrators and partners to view Duvo from a user's perspective.
-This is essential for providing support, diagnosing issues, and understanding what users experience.
+Impersonation allows administrators to view Duvo from a team member's perspective.
+This is useful for debugging issues, reviewing configurations, and understanding what a specific user sees in their workspace.

 What is Impersonation?